-This is the first course in a series of three Therapeutic Nursing Care courses.
-Therapeutic Nursing I serves as an introduction to clinical nursing practice including critical thinking, clinical reasoning, and clinical decision-making.
+This course is the first in a series of three Therapeutic Nursing Care courses.
+Therapeutic Nursing I serves as an introduction to clinical nursing practice including critical thinking, clinical reasoning, and clinical decision -making.
 The importance of clinical judgment will be stressed.
 Content includes concepts involving pain, mobility, infection, thermoregulation, tissue integrity, and elimination.
-Concepts related to person, significant others; community; society; and culture are integrated within the course to apply the ecological model to nursing care.
-Therapeutic Nursing Care I clinical is concurrent to this lecture and provides experiences to complement the concepts presented throughout the course.
+Concepts related to the ecological model of nursing care.
+Therapeutic Nursing Care I clinical is concurrent to this lecture and provides experiences to complete the concepts presented throughout the course.